Allan-Kiarie/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Project completed towards attainment of **Full Stack Software Engineering** at **ALX**.
 Learning aboutlinked lists in **C programming**.

 ##Technologies used:
-C files compiled using `gcc`
+-C files compiled using `gcc`
-C files written according to Betty Style
+-C files written according to Betty Style
-Tested on Ubuntu 20.04 LTS
+-Tested on Ubuntu 20.04 LTS

 ## Files
 All of the following files are programs written in C: